PseudoPau/ThesisLog/Writing/Operational Manual.md

 ![](https://cdn.discordapp.com/attachments/1045538819161731102/1045762748396613652/PseudoPaul_spiral_staircase_leading_people_from_Mordenism_to_Gl_3fba9751-6324-463e-b328-35e9596deefa.png)
 *`spiral staircase leading people from Mordenism to Globalization with Anthropocene at left, Territory at right, Exit at the top, Security at the bottom, Contemporaneity within the hand | Ghost Author: Midjourney + Tarkovsky`*

-In this component, we start to build a stage for audience to look, perceive, and wander around.
-Point of view will be the key things, so as camera lens, frames per second, motion and light tones.
-In other words, we are designing for cameras, a mechanical vision.
+In this component, we start to build scenes for audience to perceive, and wander around.
+Imagine that we are building a temple that houses the collective consciousness.
+Every architectural element will be granted a symbolic meaning.
+Architecture serves as a framework to host the artifacts from mission 01.
+Time, velocity and acceleration need to be taken into account.
+Motion is important.
+Relation need to be clarified.
-Think about narrative seriously.
-Should it be a first-person or a third-person?
-Remember different audiences have different levels of background and knowledge base.
-Accessibility is as important as attracting the attention.
-Struggles can be fun, such as the video game Resident Evil and Scorn.
-Have fun with these walking simulators!
-We will start from the origin, (00:00:00), (x,y,z) or (𝜌,𝜃,𝜁,𝜏).
-Pick a good site for looping back.
-Differentiate the geometric time, labor time and tour time.
-Learn something from Stalker.
-Create a glitch pattern and fill them with appropriate random contents.
-Practice the philosophy of greyboxing and  it's ok to stay non-object for sometime.
+But remember to keep mind simple and straightforward.
+Everybody thinks landfill is important but nobody really have an interest in unpacking that.

 ### Resources ###